amo-tech-ai/amoaico/docs/progress-tracker.md

     *   Command: `supabase functions deploy update-brief --no-verify-jwt`
     *   Command: `supabase secrets set GEMINI_API_KEY=your_key`

-2.  **Implement Pitch Deck Functions (P1 Priority):**
+2.  **Implement Competitor Analysis (New P1):**
-    The file `supabase/functions/generate-deck/index.ts` is currently a placeholder.
-To enable the Pitch Deck features, you must implement the Gemini logic there, similar to how `generate-brief` was built.
+    With the Pitch Deck feature removed, the "Competitor Intelligence" agent becomes the primary value-add feature for Phase 4.

 3.  **Set Up Testing:**
     Initialize Vitest to prevent regressions in the critical `briefService` and `ai-brief-wizard` flow.